Pictures taken at Washington DC’s the Call to Life demonstration against abortion. Article appeared in the Christian Life Times Newspaper June 2009.

 This day, these prayers, these sacrifices of love—will not be in vain!

 Fran Fernandez is the pastor of Prince of Peace Church in Seaford, New York.
-She is a writer and speaker.
-Her book, The Best is Yet to Come, will soon be released by Zondervan Publishers.
-You can contact her at: Pop496@aol.com
+She is an author, pastor and speaker.
+Her book, The Best is Yet to Come, has been released by Zondervan Publishers.
+She will be releasing her first children’s book, I’m Bored! this summer.
+You can contact her at firstname.lastname@example.org.

 Pictures by Jackie Brandmaier 17, of Bellmore L.I., a June 2008 graduate of Upper Room Christian School of Dix Hills, L.I.